masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

    indicates that the channel action will result in *tasklet* being blocked on *channel*.

+.. function:: get_channel_callback()

+   Get the current global channel callback.
+The function returns the current channel callback or ``None`` if none was installed.

 .. function:: set_schedule_callback(callable)

    Install a callback for scheduling.
 Every scheduling event, whether explicit or implicit, will result in *callable* being called.
+The function returns the previous channel callback or ``None`` if none was installed.

    Example - installing a callback::